jason-ro/webflow-git/README.md

   - /posts/**
 ```

-By default all pages are tracked.
+By default, all pages are tracked.

 ## How it works